gaib-ai/symbiotic-super-sum/README.md

 -   **Symbiotic Stack**: The full suite of Symbiotic contracts (`Settlement`, `ValSetDriver`, `KeyRegistry`, etc.) are deployed on both chains to manage the validator set and verify aggregated BLS signatures.
 -   **LayerZero Stack**: The standard `EndpointV2` and `SendUln302` contracts are deployed, along with the `AID` OFT application as the example cross-chain app.

-### Off-Chain Worker (`dvn-worker`)
+### Off-Chain Nodes (`dvn-node`)

-This is a Go application that acts as the bridge between the two protocols.
-It performs the following steps:
+This project runs multiple instances of a Go application that acts as the bridge between the two protocols.
+Each `dvn-node` performs the following steps:
 1.  **Listens** for `PacketSent` events on the source chain's LayerZero `EndpointV2`.
-2. Upon receiving an event, it **constructs a task** for the Symbiotic relay network.
+2. Upon receiving an event, all nodes will **construct a task** for the Symbiotic relay network.
-3. It **requests a proof** (an aggregated BLS signature) from the local `relay-sidecar` network, confirming that Symbiotic operators have validated the packet.
+3. Each node **requests a proof** (an aggregated BLS signature) from its local `relay-sidecar` network.
-4. Once the proof is obtained, it **submits a transaction** to the `SymbioticLzDVN` contract on the destination chain, calling `verifyWithSymbiotic`.
+4. The nodes then **race to submit a transaction** to the `SymbioticLzDVN` contract on the destination chain.
+Only the first transaction will succeed; others will fail, which is expected behavior in a decentralized network simulation.
 5. This action completes the verification, allowing the cross-chain message to be executed by a separate Executor.

 ### Workflow Sequence Diagram